flow-storm/flow-storm-debugger/Readme.md

 - The ClojureStorm way (recommended for Clojure) which swaps your official Clojure compiler with a patched one (only for dev) that emits extra JVM bytecode everytime you compile something to record everything that is happening.
 This method provide automatic instrumentation everywhere, which is very practical.
-You still get to un-instrument things if you need to do things like meassure preformance, which isn't going to be accurate with the extra bytecode.
+You still get to un-instrument things if you need to do things like measure performance, which isn't going to be accurate with the extra bytecode.

-- The vanilla way (can be used for Clojure and is the only option for ClojureScript), that just grabs the Clojure source epxressions you are interested in, walks the AST, instruments it, and re-evals the instrumented version through the repl.
+- The vanilla way (can be used for Clojure and is the only option for ClojureScript), that just grabs the Clojure source expressions you are interested in, walks the AST, instruments it, and re-evals the instrumented version through the repl.
 You do this by using reader tags (like `#trace (defn foo [...] ...)`) or by using the FlowStorm browser tab to instrument entire namespaces.

 Doesn't matter which method instrumented the code, when it runs it will record every expression in a timeline.